-Well, now we have another very strange twist to this rule regarding abstention from meat during Lent.
+Well, now we have another very strange twist to this rule regarding compulsory abstention from meat during Lent.

-But this sinner who was freed from the chains of Catholicism and is saved by the grace of God through faith in Jesus Christ alone has a hypothetical question for my Catholic friends.
+But this sinner who was freed from the chains of Catholicism and is saved by God’s grace alone, through faith alone, in Jesus Christ alone has a hypothetical question for my Catholic friends.
 Current political problems aside, let’s suppose an American Catholic travels down to Venezuela on business during Lent.
 He’s walking the streets of Caracas on a Friday at noon and smells the wonderful aroma of barbecue in the air.
 After a few minutes, he discovers the source of the olfactory bliss; a sidewalk food vendor who beckons him over to try some of his smokey barbecued capybara.
 The American, mouth watering, declines with noticeable regret, saying in broken Spanish that he is prohibited from eating meat on Friday during Lent.
-But the vendor reassures him that the pope himself declared it was okay to eat capybara in Venezuela during Lent.
-Another native walking by confirms the information.
-The American then hungrily orders a double-plateful of barbecued capybara and eats his fill.
+But the vendor reassures him that the pope himself declared it was permissible to eat capybara in Venezuela during Lent.
+Another native walking by confirms the papal dispensation.
+The American then hungrily orders a double-portion of barbecued capybara and eats his fill.
 The next day, the American begins his journey back to the U.S., but his plane crashes and all aboard perish.
 Which now brings us to our question: Did the American Catholic go to hell for eating capybara on a Lenten Friday because he was still under the jurisdiction of his American bishop or did Leo XII’s 1794 papal bull cover all of the bases?

 Is Catholicism a false religion?
 Are Catholics saved?

-Postscript: Some may object to my interjection of humor in this discussion, but folks, seriously, I couldn’t have come up with this “capybara dispensation” in my wildest dreams.
+Postscript A: Some may object to my interjection of humor in this discussion, but folks, seriously, I couldn’t have come up with this “capybara dispensation” in my wildest dreams.